theindianappguy/rest_app/README.md

 To use just connect to firebase, All the things are done just add the googleservice.json file and ios GoogleService-Info.plish and you are done.

+Do ⭐ the repo it really motivates me to share more open source

 ## Setup Process in Two Steps
 ## 1. Connect with Firebase Android
 So for this first login to the firebase create a project and then > Project Overview then enter the "Package Name" for this project it is com.theindianappguy.rest_app